 Charlotte is located in the southern Piedmont region of North Carolina.
 Two large lakes, Lake Norman and Lake Wylie, are situated at the northwest and southwest corridors of the county.
 Driving time to the Great Smoky Mountains is approximately three hours, and approximately four hours to North and South Carolina beaches, including the Outer Banks, Myrtle Beach, Charleston, and Hilton Head.
 The summers are hot and winters mild with occasional snow falls and ice storms.
 Mecklenburg County is 552 square miles, with the city limits of Charlotte comprising about 285.
 The population is around 875,000, with an additional commuter influx of about 250,000.

 Charlotte is a city of both traditional and modern tastes.
 The city's architecture blends historical homes and new developments.
 It is home to many corporate headquarters and major industrial employers.
 The city offers more than 700 different houses of worship in all denominations.
 This area of North Carolina is famous for its family atmosphere and southern charm.
 There is a huge variety of clubs, pubs, sports bars, restaurants, gallery crawls and coffee houses.
-Fine arts include the Charlotte Symphony Orchestra, Discovery Place, Levine Museum of the New South, Mint Museum of Art, Blumenthal Performing Arts Center, North Carolina Dance Theater and Opera Carolina.
+Fine arts include the Charlotte Symphony Orchestra, Discovery Place, Mint Museum of Art, Blumenthal Performing Arts Center, North Carolina Dance Theater and Opera Carolina.
 Sporting events include the Carolina Panthers NFL team, the Charlotte Bobcats NBA team, Charlotte Motor Speedway for NASCAR events, The Quail Hollow PGA Championship Golf Tournament, the Charlotte Checkers minor league hockey team, the Charlotte Knights minor league baseball team, and various NCAA sporting events at UNC Charlotte and Davidson College.

 Weather in Charlotte